ybelakov/URM/README.md

 # URM
-Simulating an Unlimited Register Machine
+The following project simulates an Unlimited Register Machine.
+What is URM?
+Find out <a href="https://proofwiki.org/wiki/Definition:Unlimited_Register_Machine">here</a>.